Rodemfr/meteovache_pi/README.md

 ## Release history

 **v1.6.4**
-* Fixed possible infinite wait in socket read loop
+* Fixed possible infinite wait in socket read loop, preventing a clean exit from OpenCPN

 **v1.6.0**
 * Fixed crash when using MeteoVache just after having updated it from catalog